 If you do overdo it, you can fix it up

-If the food was just too tempting and you ended up eating more deep fried and fatty foods than you should have, then don’t panic.
+Sometimes the food we’re offered over the festive season is just too tempting and you end up eating more deep fried and fatty foods than you should have.
+But don’t panic.
 Wendy has some tips for handling the next day as well.

 1) Start the day with a big glass of water.
 During the night your body detoxifies and these toxins need to be eliminated from the body.
 Drinking water upon rising will flush these toxins out.
 It will also make you feel more clear headed and can get your bowels moving.
 Plus you’ve made headway into your daily water requirements.